You can only message people who are following you. If you’d like to message this person, simply join our Recruiter Pro Plan.

 Do you really want to delete project Progressive Structures ?

-I believe that possibilities are only limited by your imagination.
-I have the drive, strength, faith and perseverance to achieve what I set out to do.
-I am an active team player and thrive amongst other creative people.
-I strive to go above and beyond what is expected of me because creativity is my life.
 I am a multi disciplinary designer that seeks to engage audiences with visual and sound sensing tactility.
 I explore the space between two-dimensional and three-dimensional realms exploiting light, colour, pattern and movement to create illusions and immersive environments.
 Utilising industrial and household waste is fundamental to my design process.
 Combining media and techniques my work aims to explore an individual’s perception.
 Experimenting with alternative media I question the potential scale and contexts of textiles, mixed media and in my opinion, help to reveal new and exciting applications for the use of textiles and embroidery within current art and design contexts.
 I seek to not only create immersive environments but to also translate these discoveries into a wide area of design outcomes.
 I maintain an open mind with the vision of accessing any area of art and design.
 I have no imaginative boundaries in order to produce innovative concepts.
 I create large scale works however I like to work on an intimate level as well, working closely with clients to produce commercial and bespoke products.
 My work is adaptable to a variety of design genres, being able to translate these discoveries into more realms through collaboration is important to me, as I can adapt my designs to architecture, interior design, forms of set design and mental and physical health needs, stage design, theatre sets, galleries, installations, graphic, web design and virtual reality and user experience design.
 My key achievements to date are gaining a BA (Hons) first class degree (2013), completing my Masters at The Royal College of Art (2016), being a New Design Britain Awards finalist and winning the Manchester Design Centres Solo Exhibition Award.
 I have created interactive, live events and won a commission awarded by The Whitworth Art Gallery.
 Apart from working on my own personal creative projects I like to travel as often as I can.
 Life for me is all about creating memories, experiencing new things and testing my limits.
 Although I am scared of flying and heights I over came this fear by doing the highest sky dive and bungee swing in the world.
 I am a keen adrenalin sports player; white water rafting is another activity I have experienced.
 This year I am hoping to explore paragliding.
 I have just began learning another language and enrolled on a seven week beginners course to get to grips with Italian.
 I have always wanted to learn another language and every year I set myself goals and targets to achieve, this is one of those for this year.
 I chose Italian because I wish to travel across Italy this summer.
 In London, I often go for walks on Hampstead Heath and visit galleries and pop-ups on a regular basis.
 I love to try new food and immerse myself in London’s rich and diverse culture.
 I am a health and fitness enthusiast and attend the gym or swimming five days a week, its keeps my blood flowing and my positive energy pumping.
 Lastly I am very close with my friends and family and on my days off I often travel back up north to spend time with them.
 Having a strong support network is very important to me.Locked Pro Plan feature

 Upon graduating from my BA(Hons) degree, I began to take on freelance projects and commissions.
 I was selected to work alongside New York based artist Jason Hackenwerth on giant urban structures that 'arose over night' in the center of Manchester for the Dig the City festival.
 This event was the summer city-wide celebration of everything green-fingered.
 I designed and curated my own solo exhibitions at the Manchester Design Centre, running talks throughout the show as well as live twitter discussions on topics relating to my project.
 Together with photographer Tristan Poyser, we created a stop animation feature film, which ran alongside another collaborative project with collective 0point3recurring.
 We produced a live, immersive sound and visual performance that was projected onto the surfaces of my tactile objects.
 This ran in conjunction with the annual Northern Quarter After Dark event.
 This is a citywide event, which attracts many spectators.
 From this I gained the opportunity to work alongside The Imperial War Museum, designing and running educational workshops for visitors.
 Together we created a tactile quilt constructed form contemporary materials such as acrylic.
 This activity aimed to teach participants traditional sewing techniques while educating them on the wartime history.
 I exhibited throughout the UK during this year as well, with the aim to network.
 I was featured at the interiors UK show, Manchester, New Designers, Islington and a New Design Britain Awards finalist, Birmingham.
 I still continue to work on freelance projects and have two dimensional art works for sale through my website.
 I am currently developing a tactile lighting piece, which can morph into different shapes and colours.
 I have recently been commissioned to create a prop for a stop animation, through the film production company Square Eyes.
 Further details of all of these projects can be found on my blog through my website.
 Reference / Commissioner Name: Kaylee Jenkinson Reference / Commissioner Contact Details: email@example.com